 Complete Guide to Kubernetes: Container Orchestration for Scalable Applications

-Kubernetes has become the leading platform for container orchestration and management in the world of application infrastructure.
-Through this blog, I will explain a tour of the most used Kubernetes concepts, from the most basic to the most complex use cases with examples and key commands to use.
+Kubernetes has become the leading platform for container orchestration and management in the application infrastructure world.
+Through this blog, I will explain a journey through the most commonly used Kubernetes concepts, from the most basic to the most complex use cases with examples and key commands to use.

-Kubernetes, also known as K8s, is an open source platform that automates the deployment, scaling, and operation of containerized applications.
+Kubernetes, also known as K8s, is an open-source platform that automates the deployment, scaling, and operation of containerized applications.
 Containers are units that encapsulate an application and all its dependencies.
-Kubernetes provides tools for managing containers efficiently, ensuring high availability and scalability of applications.
+Kubernetes provides tools to efficiently manage containers, ensuring high availability and scalability of applications.

 Installation and Configuration

-The installation of Kubernetes may vary depending on the platform, but there are some tools such as 'Kubeadm', 'minikube' or cloud solutions such as:
+The installation of Kubernetes can vary depending on the platform, but there are some tools like ‘kubeadm’, ‘minikube’ or cloud solutions such as:

 curl -LO https://storage.googleapis.com/minikube/releases/latest/minikube-linux-amd64